 What is the generator of the data?
 This could be as broad-based as identifying an organization-wide proxy server farm or as specific as the components of a line of business web application.
 Identifying the data source generator is important, though, especially as products and applications are retired or upgraded.
 Having a clear description of the source will make it much easier to make updates or changes when you perform reviews of your catalog.

 What is the actual or potential security purpose of the data source?
 The main thrust of this question is to determine how the data can or will be used for security-oriented analyses.
 While there is a definite school of thought that security practitioners should “log all the things”, this is truly not practical even in the age of “big data” and cheap storage.
-We’ve used the word “potential” on purpose since there is a huge difference in having a catalog of all data sources and actually using them all.
+We’ve used the word potential on purpose since there is a huge difference in having a catalog of all data sources and actually using them all.
 Think if it in terms of an inter-library book loan.
 The book is in the catalog and you know you can get access to the resource when you need it, even if it isn’t at your local library at the moment.
 Knowing what and where the data is can save a great deal of time later on, especially if you’re in the middle of an incident.

 Who is the owner/custodian/controller of the data source?
 Here, you should be recording the contact information of at least two people entrusted with care and feeding of the data.
 This is usually the application/service owner and it’s a good idea to go refresh your catalog on at least an annual basis to ensure you have up-to-date contact information.
 These records will come in handy when you have access or processing issues (and, you will).